BJB-Team/TechFind-Frontend/README.md

 > "As a job poster, I can login under my company profile, so that seekers can see which company I work for."

 > "As a company, I can add jobs to my company profile, so that I can show future prospects what jobs I am hiring for."

+#### User Testing of Deployed Site and Production

+Insert some stuff about the user running through the site

 ### **Application Architecture Diagram**